Update

 News & Topics

-SMBS organized the International Marine Biology Course (IMBC) 2024 on September 20-29, 2024, which was a hybrid of online and in-person practical courses.
-Twenty-eight students and four researchers from Bangladesh, India, Malaysia, Viet Nam, Hong Kong and Japan have joined the in-person course.
+SMBS organised the International Marine Biology Course (IMBC) 2025 on July 22-29, 2025, which was a hybrid of in-person and online practical courses.
+Eighteen students and four researchers from Bangladesh, India, Malaysia, Viet Nam, Hong Kong, New Caledonia and Japan have joined the in-person course.
+Fifty-seven overseas students have also taken part in the online course.
 Participants learned about marine biodiversity and animal evolution at Sado Island.
 The report of this course can be found below.

 Group photos of in-person and online courses at IMBC2024